CarlosDebtBurner/RedeemingProtocol/README.md

 ## Whitepaper

-“To redeem a broken economy, we must first redeem the purpose of money itself.” — Carlos Javier Perez
+“To redeem a broken economy, we must first redeem the purpose of money itself.” — Carlos Javier Perez Loeza

 [Read the whitepapper] (https://redeemingsovereignmodel.com/whitepaper.html)